Ayush-Goyal-coding/Sentiment-Analysis-Using-Imdb-Dataset/README.md

 # Sentiment-Analysis-Using-Imdb-Dataset
-This Repo is contains Sentiment ananlysis Of data using imdb Dataset
+This Repo contains Sentiment ananlysis Of imdb Dataset